 Noah Segan (John), Alexi Wasser (Cassie), Giuseppe Andrews (Deputy Winston Olsen), Rusty Kelley (Alex Hicks), Marc Senter (Marc), Michael Bowen (Principal Sinclair), Mark Borchardt (Herman), Judah Friedlander (Toby), Regan Deal (Liz), Amanda Jelks (Frederica), Thomas Blake, Jr. (Rick), Angela Oberer (Ms Hawker), Michael Nesbitt (Johnny Janitor), Lindsey Axelsson (Sandy), Rider Strong (Paul)

 It was the fourth released film of Ti West.
 At the time that he shot Cabin Fever 2, West had only made The Roost (2005) and Trigger Man (2007) for Larry Fessenden’s Glass Eye Pix.
-Subsequent to finishing shooting Cabin Fever 2, West next had a word of mouth hit with The House of the Devil (2009).
+Subsequent to finishing shooting Cabin Fever 2, West had a word of mouth hit with The House of the Devil (2009).
 The House of the Devil hit US video-on-demand in October 1st of 2009 and Cabin Fever 2 premiered theatrically three weeks later where it was almost certainly released to capitalise on the rise of West’s name.
-West subsequently went onto bigger and better things with The Innkeepers (2011), The Sacrament (2013) and In a Valley of Violence (2016).
+West subsequently went onto bigger and better things with the ghost story The Innkeepers (2011), The Sacrament (2013) about a sinister religious cult, the non-genre Western In a Valley of Violence (2016) and X (2022), a horror film that takes place on the set of a 1970s porn film, and its prequel Pearl (2022).

 As it started in, I kind of liked Cabin Fever 2: Spring Fever.
 The school scenes set in with an appealing sarcasm where Ti West is clearly digging his teeth into typical high school life and puncturing the various caricatures to be found there.
 He never achieves anything in the stratosphere of the mind-boggling Detention (2011) or even the lesser Bad Kids Go to Hell (2012), but does so at least amusingly enough for the rest of the film to hold some promise.
-Director Larry Fessenden – the man behind Wendigo (2001), The Last Winter (2006) and Beneath (2013) – has an amusing cameo as a truck driver who undergoes a gory meltdown at a diner with his chest tearing open and then his artificial voicebox spraying blood everywhere.
+Larry Fessenden – the director of Wendigo (2001), The Last Winter (2006) and Beneath (2013) and head of Glass Eye Pix – has an amusing cameo as a truck driver who undergoes a gory meltdown at a diner with his chest tearing open and then his artificial voicebox spraying blood everywhere.
 All of this seems promising.

 The biggest complaint you could make though is that Ti West seems to miss the tone of Cabin Fever.
 Eli Roth was making a horror comedy that came drenched in gore while featuring some amusingly sarcastic asides and in-jokes to anyone who had grown up in the 1980s horror genre.
 Ti West seems to sidestep the horror comedy angle, while giving us none of the genre in-referencing that Roth did.